caiopskk/pokedex-project/README.md

 - Simple and intuitive user interface.
 - Built with HTML, CSS, and JavaScript for a lightweight and efficient experience.
 2. How to Use:
-- Simply open https://caiopskk.github.io/pokedex-project/ to start exploring the collections of animated stylized Pokémon images!
+- Simply open https://caiopskk.github.io/pokedex-project/ to start exploring the collection of animated and stylized Pokémon images!
 Use the D-pad to prev and next or search in the searchbox below pokemon image.

 > [!NOTE]
 > Feel free to fork, clone or download this repository to better fit your idea and personal style!